xiaoleexiang/ComfyUI-INT8-Fast/README.md

 # Credits:

-## dxqb for the *entirety* of the INT8 code, it would have been impossible without them:
+## dxqb for the *entirety* of the INT8 code during the very early versions of this node, it would have been impossible without them:
 https://github.com/Nerogar/OneTrainer/pull/1034

 If you have a 30-Series GPU, OneTrainer is also the fastest current lora trainer thanks to this.
 Please go check them out!!

-## newgrit1004 for the ConvRot code I basically copied
+## newgrit1004 for the base ConvRot code we modified into proper ConvRot
 https://github.com/newgrit1004/ComfyUI-ZImage-Triton

 ## silveroxides for providing a base to hack the INT8 conversion code onto.